bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 How can the consistent state be restored in case of a soft crash?

-- If the transaction is aborted before the commit, there is no action needed, as the database files on disk contain the original values, and the memory buffer is lost during the crash.
+- Suppose the transaction is aborted before the commit.
+In that case, there is no action needed, as the database files on disk contain the original values, and the memory buffer is lost during the crash.
-- If the transaction is in the middle of the commit procedure, the commit mark is flushed to the log but no changes were made to the database yet.
-Restoring from an aborted state at this stage is performed by processing the transaction log from the beginning and re-doing all committed transactions.
+- If the transaction is in the middle of the commit procedure, the commit mark is flushed to the log, but no changes were made to the database yet.
+Restoring from an aborted state at this stage is performed by processing the transaction log from the beginning and redoing all committed transactions.

-To summarize, when using redo logging
+To summarize, when using redo logging:

 - the database cannot be modified until the transaction log is flushed,
 - commit mark must be placed into the transaction log before writing the database files.

-There are less transaction log flushes in this scheme compared to the undo logging, however, the restore procedure is longer.
+There are fewer transaction log flushes in this scheme compared to undo logging; however, the restore procedure is longer.

 ### Undo/redo logging

-As the name suggests this is the combination of the two schemes.
+As the name suggests, this is the combination of the two schemes.
 The process starts just like in the previous cases.
 The difference is in writing the transaction log: both the original and the modified values are written to the log.

 | Operation | A (database) | B (database) | A (buffer) | B (buffer) | Transactional log |
 |---|---|---|---|---|---|